 Objective 5 (O5): Promote the adoption of the current EGI services and extend them with new capabilities through user co-development;

-a number of Key Performance Indicators (KPIs) have been defined to support management to follow up on project’s activities quality and project’s activities progresses.
+In order to achieve these objectives, a number of Key Performance Indicators (KPIs) have been defined to support management to follow up on project’s activities quality and project’s activities progresses.

-In addition each of the activities, set within a specific work package is managed by an activity manager who ensures that all participants in the activities defined a list of metrics that will provide progress status against the activity.
-The activity manager will control that the defined metrics are Specific, Measureable, Attainable, Relevant and Time-bound (SMART) prior to allowing activity participants to report against them.
+In addition, each of the activity set within a specific work package is managed by an Activity Manager who ensures that all participants in the activities defined a list of metrics that will provide progress status against the activity.
+The Activity Manager will control that the defined metrics are Specific, Measureable, Attainable, Relevant and Time-bound (SMART) prior to allowing activity participants to report against them.

 KPIs and activity metrics will be tracked using the Metrics Portal.
 Values are either collected manually or extracted as applicable from a number of EGI tools.
 Metrics are gathered every 6 months as part of report process, which is driven by the Project Office and the Activity Managers.
 These are reported in intermediate and periodic reports, together with an analysis.